furrlori-oss/hwip/docs/index.md

 ## About the Data

+Data on the HWIP are updated weekly from EPA's RCRAInfo, the national hazardous waste program's data system.

 ### Glossary

 See the [Glossary](https://usepa.github.io/hwip/data/terms-glossary/) for information about the terms and abbreviations used on the HWIP.